CapSkyHook/Riddlr/README.md

-# Grumblr
+# Stumplr

 [Heroku link][heroku]

 [heroku]: http://flux-capacitr.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is a clone of Tumblr where people can complain about their problems to people on the internet.
+Stumplr is a tumblr clone where peole can post tricky riddles for others to solve.
 Users can:

 - [x] Sign Up
 - [x] Sign In